Don McKenzie (Canadian football)

-Donald William "Shanty" McKenzie, Sr. (c.
-1920 – May 2001) was a Canadian professional football player who played for the Toronto Argonauts.
+Donald William "Shanty" McKenzie Sr. (1920 – May 2001) was a Canadian professional football player who played for the Toronto Argonauts.
 He won the Grey Cup with them in 1950 and 1952.
 He attended Western Technical-Commercial School in Toronto's west end.
 He was a veteran of World War II.
 McKenzie was later the building superintendent of Maple Leaf Gardens, a position he held for 40 years.
-He died in 2001.
+He died in May 2001, at the age of 80.